api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ### Fulfillment details

-The fulfillment details is a single `bytes32` value that represents the transaction hash on the target chain in which the auction winner payed for the OEV bid.
+The fulfillment details is a single `bytes32` value that represents the transaction hash on the target chain in which the auction winner paid for the OEV bid.

 ## Bid eligibility